rsmusllp/king-phisher/docs/source/server_api/rpc_api.rst

 The RPC API is used by the King Phisher client to communicate with the server.
-It uses the RPC capabilities provided by the :py:mod:`~king_phisher.third_party.AdvancedHTTPServer` module for the underlying communications.
+It uses the RPC capabilities provided by the :py:mod:`AdvancedHTTPServer` module for the underlying communications.
 The RPC API provides a way for the client to retrieve and set information regarding campaigns as well as the server's configuration.
 RPC requests must be authenticated and are only permitted from the loopback interface.
 The client is responsible for using SSH to set up a port forward for requests.

 .. _rpc-api-general-api-label: